selimchiki/AppleWatchFaces/readme.md

 - send to watch sends whole list
 - watch cycles thru designs using crown
 - organize source files for settings view into group for view
+- fix app icon -- cannot have alpha channel in app store